 How’d it go with our “how to make a paper box” tutorial?
 Was it easy to follow, or do you have questions?
 You are welcome to use the comment box below to give your input.

+Here are the things I used to make the boxes in the example photo(s).
 Get your paper craft supplies to make your own gorgeous paper boxes at my Stampin Up demonstrator website.
 Thanks for visiting!

 - paper piercing tool & paper piercing mat